Doctor insights on:

-Urinalysis: WBC normal, leukocytes normal, no epithelial cells, no yeast, no nitrates, rest normal bacteria is rare/HPF.
-Does this rule out infection?
+Urinalysis: WBC normal, leukocytes normal, no epithelial cells, no yeast, no nitrates, rest normal bacteria is rare/HPF. does this rule out infection?

+Usual ones: These results do rule out usual infections and rule out any serious issues in the urinary tract.
 For good health - Have a diet rich in fresh vegetables, fruits, whole grains, low fat milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
 Practice safe sex. ...Read more

 Maybe not much...: No test result can be evaluated out of the context in which it was ordered.
 What kind of symptoms prompted the study?
 What are your underlying medical conditions (that may predispose you to intestinal yeast)?
 If you are in the midst of a GI evaluation, have they ruled out inflammation, other infections, ischemic pathology, as well as motility disorders? ...Read moreSee 1 more doctor answer

-Pap smear came back slightly abnormal a typical cells and a yeast infection and I'm 21 does it sound vey serious?
+Pap smear came back slightly abnormal a typical cells and a yeast infection and i'm 21 does it sound vey serious?